Schoolhouse Birdhouse

 - Cut the two 8-inch front and back panels from a 1x6 (3/4" x 5 1/2").

-- Measure from the bottom of each piece and make a mark at 6" on each side.
+- Measure from the bottom of each piece, and create a mark at 6" on each side.
 At the top of each piece, find the center and make a mark.
 Draw a line from the two 6-inch marks to the top center mark.
-Once you cut off the triangles, this will be the slope of the roof.
+Cut off the triangles to create the slope of the roof.

 - Cut the two sides.
 Attach the left side to the base and front/back panels.
 Attach the right side, or clean-out door, only at the top, with a single screw at the front and back.
 These screws are the hinges for the clean-out door.